cite-architecture/citedx/docs/CEX-spec-1.1.md

 ### `citecatalog`

-The `citecatalog` contains delimited text documenting the structure of citable collections of data.
-Within this block, statements are of one of two kinds, identified by the first column:  `collection` lines document a single collection;  `property` lines document.
+The `citecatalog` contains delimited text documenting the structure of one or more citable collections of data.
+Within this block, statements are of one of two kinds, identified by the first column:  `collection` lines document a single collection;  `property` lines document a specific property in a collection represented by a `collection` line.

-The keyword `collection` is followed by four further columns of delimited text data.
+In `collection` lines, the initial keyword is followed by four further columns of delimited text data.
 These give, in order:

 1. The URN of the collection
 2. A label for the collection
 3. The URN of the property definining labels for each object in the collection.
 4. A rights statement applying to the contents of the collection.

-The keyword `property` is followed fourt further columns of delimited text data.
+In `property` lines, the initial keyword is followed by four further columns of delimited text data.
 These give, in order:

 1. The URN of the property
 2. A label for the property
 3. The data type of the property.
 Valid values for data type are `String`,`CtsUrn`,`Cite2Urn`,`Number` and `Boolean`.
 4. An optional list of controlled vocabulary items for a `String` type.
 These are separated by a secondary delimiter that does not occur elsewhere in the value of this property.

-Every collection must have one property with property identifier `urn`;  its type must be `Cite2Urn`; and all values given for the `urn` property in the `citedata` block must be unique within that collection.
+Every collection must have one property with property identifier `urn`;  its type must be `Cite2Urn`.

-**Example**: This example defines a collection with three properties.
-The delimiting string is `#`; the secondary delimiter is `,`.
+**Example**: The following example is a valid `citecatalog` block, using `#` for its delimiting string, and `,` for its secondary delimiter for controlled vocabulary lists.
+It defines a collection with three properties.
 In addition to the required `urn` property, there are two properties of `String` type.
 The string property labelled "License for binary image data" has a controlled vocabulary list with two comma-delimited items.

     #!citecatalog

     collection#urn:cite2:hmt:vaimg.v1:#Images of the Venetus A manuscriptscript#urn:cite2:hmt:vaimg.v1.caption:##CC-attribution-share-alike

     property#urn:cite2:hmt:msA.v1.urn:#Image URN#Cite2Urn#
     property#urn:cite2:hmt:msA.v1.caption:#Caption#String#
     property#urn:cite2:hmt:msA.v1.rights:#License for binary image data#String#CC-attribution-share-alike,public domain

 ### `citedata`

-MUST BE ACCOMPANIED BY catalog block.

-**Example**:
+The `citedata` block contains delimited text records for objects in a single CITE Collection.
+A CEX source documenting multiple CITE Collections will therefore have one `citedata` block for each collection.
+The collection represented by the `citedata` block must be documented by content in a `citecatalog` block defining its structure.
+(On the other hand, the `citecatalog` block may define the structure of collections with no data in a `citedata` block.)

+The first content line of the `citedata` block is a header line identifying the property defined in the `citecatalog` block that is represented in this column.
+The property identifier in the header line must match the property identifier of the catalog's property URN, in a case-insensitivie match.
+Any of the headers `URN`, `Urn` or `urn` will match the required `urn` property of the collection, for example.

+Subsequent content lines give data values for a single object.
+Data values in each delimited column must be correct string serializations of that data type, as follows:

+- `String` data type:  The value may be any string not containing the delimiting string used in this CEX source, unless the property is defined with a controlled vocabulary list.
+In that case, the value must be one of the string values defined in the catalog.
+- `CtsUrn` data type: The value must be a valid string representation of a Cts URN.
+- `Cite2Urn` data type: The value must be a valid string representation of a CITE2 URN.
+(See this [introduction to the CITE2 URN type](http://cite-architecture.github.io/2017/02/02/cite2urn_update/).)
+- `Boolean` data type:  The value must be one of the strings `true` or `false`.
+- `Number` data type: For integers, the value must be a string of digit characters representing a base-ten integer.
+For non-integral values, the text representation must begin with a string of digit characters representing a base-ten integer  or `0`, followed by a decimal point `.`, followed by a string of digit characters representing decimal digits.

+ Values for the required `urn` property must be unique within a collection.

+**Example**:   The following example is a valid `citedata` block, using `#` for its delimiting string.
+It defines a single object with three properties.
+The values in each column are valid for the property definitions in the example `citecatalog` block above.

     #!citedata
-        URN,Caption,Rights
+    # Images of the Venetus A manuscript:

+    URN#Caption#Rights
-        urn:cite2:hmt:vaimg.v1:IMG1#Folio 1r of the Venetus A, photographed in natural light#CC-attribution-share-alike
+    urn:cite2:hmt:vaimg.v1:IMG1#Folio 1r of the Venetus A# photographed in natural light#CC-attribution-share-alike

 ### `imagedata`